liferay/liferay-screens/android/documentation/architecture.md

 ### Android Lifecycle and Screenlets

-LiferayScreens automatically stores and restores the state of the screenlets by using the Android SDK methods `onSaveInstanceState` and `onRestoreInstanceState`.
+Liferay Screens automatically saves and restores the state of the screenlets by using the Android SDK methods `onSaveInstanceState` and `onRestoreInstanceState`.
 Each screenlet uses a unique generated identifier (`screenletId`) that is also restored.
-This id is used, among other things, to know the destination of the executed actions and assign them to their screenlet.
+This id is used, among other things, to know the source of the executed actions and assign the results to them.

-The state is restored after the `onStart` method call, as specified by the Android SDK.
-Before the state is restored we recommend against doing any operation with an interactor, because we can not assure that the action executed would find his right destination.
+The state is restored after `onCreated` and `onStart` methods, as specified by the [standard Android lifecycle](http://developer.android.com/training/basics/activity-lifecycle/recreating.html).
+Before the state is restored we recommend against doing any operation with an interactor, because we can not assure that the action executed would find its right destination.

-To avoid this behaviour, screenlet method calls should be executed after the `onRestoreInstanceState`, for example inside `onResume`.
-This will ensure that the state is restored and any new executing task will be able to deliver the result to their right interactor.
+To avoid this behaviour, screenlet method calls should be executed inside activity's `onResume` method.
+This will ensure that the state is restored before your code and any executing task will be able to deliver the result to their source interactor and screenlet.